The following email marketing statistics will blow your mind.

 If you look at other email marketing statistics as to why emails are not working for some marketers, you’ll find that one of the reasons is lack of relevance.

 What does this tell you?
 Succeeding with email marketing is becoming harder and harder for brands that are sending out generic emails without any intelligently segmenting their email list.
-If you want to add relevancy to your email marketing, then you will have to send emails that are hyper-targeted.
+If you want to add relevancy to your email marketing and boost your email engagement rate, then you will have to send emails that are hyper-targeted.

 If you look at your own inbox, you’ll find that the best emails are the ones that are targeted specifically to you.
 It shows that these companies/brands care about you and your interests.
 And that’s why email marketing is working for them.

 Remember, it’s okay to send out promotional emails to your whole list from time to time.
 But do take advantage of list segmentation consistently.